anasselabbadi/Screen_Recorder/README.md

 9.Note: Make sure you have the necessary permissions to access the screen and write files to the chosen location.

--You can customize and modify the code as per your requirements.
+-You can customize and modify the code as per your requirements.-